jokeyrhyme/standard-editorconfig/README.md

 ## Contribute!

-I would be delighted to accept PRs for additional languages.
+Please raise PRs for more languages/formats.
 Let's complete the whole set!

 ## Resources